rocwg/note-kotlin/docs/tool-kotlin/11-Generics.md

 ::: info **MARKING GENERIC TYPES AS "DEFINITELY NON-NULLABLE" WHEN INTEROPERATING WITH JAVA**

 A special case worth pointing out is when implementing generic interfaces from Java that are annotated with nullability annotations as you’ve gotten to know them in 7.1.11.
 For example, this generic `JBox` interface allows the `put` method to only be called with a non-null parameter of type `T`.
-Note that the interface itself doesn’t make such constraints on the type `T` in general, allowing other methods like `putIfNotNull` to accept nullable values:
+Note that the interface itself doesn't make such constraints on the type `T` in general, allowing other methods like `putIfNotNull` to accept nullable values:

 ```kotlin
 import org.jetbrains.annotations.NotNull;